medplum/medplum/packages/docs/src/pages/terms.md

 Medical Advice.
 Medplum does not give medical advice.
 The Medplum Service may include certain third-party software and services.
 Your use of such software or services may require that you enter into separate subscription or licensing agreements with third-party vendors and suppliers.
 You agree to comply with and, upon request, execute such agreements as may be required for the use of such software or services.

-## No Third-Party Access.
+## No Third-Party Access

 Except as required by law and described below, you will not permit any third party to have access to the Medplum Service using your account.
 You may allow your employees to use the Medplum Service on your behalf in compliance with these Terms.
 You may also allow patients to make payment for your services through the Medplum Service in compliance with these Terms.
 You are solely responsible for the use of the Medplum Service by your employees and patients.
 We have no liability for the consequences to you or your employees or patients from your or their use of the Medplum Service.

-## Responsibility for Misuse by Other Users.
+## Responsibility for Misuse by Other Users

 You acknowledge that by allowing employees and patients to access the Medplum Service with your account, you are responsible for ensuring such employees and patients use the Medplum Service for the purposes for which they are accessing it.
 While the Medplum Service has certain technical safeguards against misuse, you acknowledge it will rely to a substantial extent on your responsible use.
 You agree that we will not be responsible for any unlawful access to or use of the Medplum Service by any employee or patient to whom you gave access or log-in credentials.
 You agree that you are responsible for ensuring that health-related information is properly protected under applicable law.
 You represent and warrant that you received any necessary consents from individuals before posting their information in the Medplum Service.

-## Individuals' Consent for Data Collection and Use.
+## Individuals' Consent for Data Collection and Use

 You represent and warrant that you have obtained the proper consents, authorizations, and releases from individuals to the fullest extent required by applicable law before posting their health-related information to the Medplum Service.

-## Exporting Information from the Medplum Service.
+## Exporting Information from the Medplum Service

 You are solely responsible for any health-related information exported from the Medplum Service by you or the employees and patients that you allow access from your account.
 Training and Compliance.
 You agree to train all employees on the use of the Medplum Service, HIPAA or health privacy obligations, and the requirements of these Terms and ensure that they comply with such requirements.

-## Compulsory Information Disclosure.
+## Compulsory Information Disclosure

 You will promptly notify us of any order or demand for compulsory disclosure of health-related information if the disclosure requires access to or use of the Medplum Service.
 You will cooperate fully with us in connection with any such demand.